-This category is for exceptionally talented and exceptionally promising individuals in the fields of science, engineering, medicine, humanities, digital technology and arts and culture wishing to bring their expertise to the UK.
+This category is for leader and emerging leaders in the fields of science, engineering, medicine, humanities, digital technology and arts and culture who wish to bring their expertise to the UK.

 Those applying will either be leaders in their field (exceptional talent) or have the potential to be leaders (exceptional promise).
 Under this category: